trian-ctrn/IntrotoCS_2023/SSD/README.md

 pretrained_checkpoint = MODELS_CONFIG[chosen_model]['pretrained_checkpoint']
 base_pipeline_file = MODELS_CONFIG[chosen_model]['base_pipeline_file']
 ```
 2. Set training parameters for the model.
-You can change num_steps to number that you want but recommended num steps is from 2000 to 5000:
+You can change num_steps to the number that you want but recommended num steps are from 2000 to 5000:
 ```
 num_steps = 2000